 n Rural Areas

 The reference points shall be within right‑of‑way limits in areas protected from normal maintenance operations.
 Reference points on the tops of backslopes should be avoided because of their vulnerability to farming operations.
 Likewise, reference points on the backslope should be avoided because of the potential of a backslope slide.
-In most cases, area along the roadway approximately 1 m (3 feet) beyond shoulder line is an acceptable location for reference markers as this area is relatively safe from maintenance operations and in stable soil.
+In most cases, area along the roadway approximately 3 feet beyond shoulder line is an acceptable location for reference markers as this area is relatively safe from maintenance operations and in stable soil.
 Base of foreslopes and base of backslopes also appear to be relatively good spots for reference marker placement.

 n Urban Areas